alexirpan/alexirpan.github.io/_posts/2024-08-04-switching-to-ai-safety.markdown

 4. I'm not sold the current tooling scales to better systems, especially superhuman systems.
 5. I'm not sold superhuman systems will do the right thing without better supervision than we can currently provide.
 6. I expect superhuman AI in my lifetime.
+7. There's a low chance the current paradigm gets all the way there...but it's higher than I'm comfortable with.

 There's a lot of other stuff surrounding it, but that's the core for me.